srinivas-matta/pyspark-k8s-retinanet-inference/Readme.md

- ### Deploying Spark on Kubernetes using Sparkoperator
+ ### Scaling Retinanet Inference using Spark on Kubernetes
  Dependencies:
 * Docker
 * Minikube